SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 ## Prepare minimal configuration

-Next you can prepare `user-values.yaml` with configuration.
+Next you can prepare a `user-values.yaml` file with your configuration.

 ### Required parameters